Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - The scenario maps now contain tree stumps.

+* Terrain
+- Fixed issue with pine trees appearing black on the minimap under SDL rendering.

 * Units
 - Caravans can now be built at Markets, allowing trade with foreign markets.
 - Fixed issue which caused transporters to unload all units inside if a transporter unit's button was clicked while the transporter wasn't on a coast.